 Instructional Technology (MA)

 This program prepares professionals to be leaders in Instructional Technology in the classroom, district and beyond.
-Our students focus on integrating technology into the classroom and our graduates focus on bringing progressive change to Iowa and beyond.
+Students focus on integrating technology into the classroom and graduates focus on bringing progressive change to Iowa and beyond.
 Coursework is designed to build skills and develop vision based upon best practice for using technology within the learning environment.

 Teacher licensure is not required for program admission.

 Connect-IT cohort to begin Fall 2015

 An international learning community of future-ready educators, innovators and leaders

 - Designed to be practical.
 In-class activities are intended to provide you with the flexibility to research and develop lessons/materials that are relevant to your specific needs.

 - The proposed two-year cohort beginning Fall 2015 will be composed of 10 online graduate students who will begin in August 2015 and complete in Summer 2017 (6 units per semester).
 Graduate students from the Central China Normal University have also been invited to participate in this cohort.
 They will be on-campus students taking some courses on campus and joining the online students in other courses (9 units per semester).

 - Designed to prepare our graduates to become Technology Integration Specialists, Master Technology-Using Teachers, Instructional Technology Coordinators, Instructional Designers, Educational Technology Center Staff, Special Education Media Specialists, Area Education Agency Specialists or Community College Instructors/Administrators.